 Use the "Messages" tab on your Player page (this sends an email to every teammate selected)

 Use the private "Team Forum" section of your team page

-Send group emails to all teammates
+Send group emails to all teammates from your personal email

 Text message players on game days